On the existence of certain weak Fano threefolds of Picard number two: Abstract

 \section{Abstract}

-This article settles the question of existence of smooth weak Fano threefolds of Picard number two with small anti-canonical map and previously classified numerical invariants obtained by blowing up certain curves on a smooth quadric in $\bP^4$, on del Pezzo threefolds of degrees 4 and 5, and on the Fano threefold $X_{14}$ with the exception of 5 numerical cases.
+This article settles the question of existence of smooth weak Fano threefolds of Picard number two with small anti-canonical map and previously classified numerical invariants obtained by blowing up certain curves on smooth Fano threefolds of Picard number 1 with the exception of 12 numerical cases.